History of rugby union in Scotland: 1974-2000

-Jim Telfer became national coach in 1980.
+Jim Telfer became the national coach in 1980.

 Scotland toured Australia and won the first test, which to date is Scotland's only away victory against any of the big three Southern Hemisphere sides.
 After this, the 1983 season was a disappointment, with only one victory at Twickenham in the last match.

 The 1983–84 season brought a draw with the All Blacks 25–25 in the late autumn and their second Grand Slam captained by Jim Aitken.
 Jim Telfer stood down after the Grand Slam to concentrate on his professional career as a school master.
 He was succeeded by his assistant, the former Hawick fly-half, Colin Telfer.

 Scotland went to the first World Cup, played in New Zealand and Australia in the summer of 1987.
 Rutherford, the team's general and controlling influence, badly injured his knee on an unauthorised tour of Bermuda.
 He broke down after less than a quarter of an hour of the first World Cup match against France and never played for Scotland again.
-Scotland had been in the lead but the match finished level and Scotland had to face New Zealand in the quarter-final.
+Scotland had been in the lead, but the match finished level, and Scotland had to face New Zealand in the quarter-final.
 They lost.

-Their greatest year in the modern era, however, was 1990 when, captained by prop David Sole, their season came down to one game, a Grand Slam decider at Murrayfield against the "auld enemy" and hot favourites, England.
-Sole famously walked his men onto the field with quiet but steely determination, to the delight of the partisan home crowd.
+Their best year in the modern era, however, was 1990 when, captained by prop David Sole, their season came down to one game, a Grand Slam decider at Murrayfield against the "auld enemy" and hot favourites, England.
+Sole walked his men onto the field with quiet but steely determination, to the delight of the partisan home crowd.
 Scotland won 13–7, and with it their third Grand Slam.

 The second World Cup took place in 1991 with matches shared between the Five Nations.
 Scotland won their pool, though the game against Ireland was close, and then beat Western Samoa in the quarter-final.
 They went out to England in the semi-final held at Murrayfield to a Rob Andrew drop goal.
-In the third place play-off they were again beaten by New Zealand.
+In the third-place play-off, they were again beaten by New Zealand.

 The third World Cup, held in South Africa, came around in 1995.
 The tournament followed a familiar pattern: a narrow defeat by France, thanks to an injury-time try, meant that, as second in the pool, they faced a quarter-final against New Zealand and were eliminated.